vpp-dev/vpp-release-notes/README.md

 @page release_notes_2510 Release notes for VPP 25.10

-More than 156 commits since the previous release, including 55 fixes.
+More than 161 commits since the previous release, including 56 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Sun Jul 20 03:16:02 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Mon Jul 21 03:14:42 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER